November 7, 1999: The day Andre Agassi achieved an unprecedented Parisian double

 The facts: Agassi wins Bercy after winning Roland-Garros

-Agassi was out for revenge against the then teenager: in the first round of the 1998 French Open, the Russian had announced his arrival on the world stage by defeating Agassi in five sets.
+Agassi was out for revenge against the then teenager: in the first round of the 1998 French Open, the Russian had announced his arrival on the world stage by defeating the American in five sets.

 The final started at a very high level.
 Both players stuck to their baseline and, hit with jaw-dropping pace and power and engaged in spectacular rallies.
 Although the young Russian broke Agassi’s serve in the third game, he was broken back in the following game.
 The more experienced player eventually won the first set, 7-6.

-In a very tense fourth set, Agassi took the lead 3-1 but he was broken back immediately as Safin leveled back for 3-3.
+In a very tense fourth set, Agassi took a 3-1 lead but was broken back immediately as Safin leveled back for 3-3.
 Eventually, the US Open champion raised his level when it mattered the most to seal his victory, 7-6, 6-2, 4-6, 6-4 and thus became the first player to triumph at both Roland-Garros and Bercy in the same year.

 “I thought we were both outstanding today,” Agassi said in the press conference.
 “He kept it together very well today and made me earn it from start to finish.“